fvckyoumate/UltimateDoomBuilder/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 ## Introduction

-UDB Script allows the user to run custom JavaScript code on the currently opened map.
+UDBScript allows the user to run custom JavaScript code on the currently opened map.
 This includes modifying existing map elements (like things or sectors), or creating completely new map elements (i.e. drawing lines, adding things etc.).

 It uses the [Jint](https://github.com/sebastienros/jint) interpreter.